Product Guide

 What Border Radius Controls

-• Buttons -- Primary, secondary, and outline buttons all adopt the radius.
-This includes call-to-action buttons, add-to-cart buttons, and form submit buttons.
+• Buttons -- Primary, secondary, and outline buttons, including CTAs, add-to-cart, and form submit buttons.

-• Cards -- Product cards, appointment cards, and content container cards all reflect the radius on their corners.
+• Cards -- Product cards, appointment cards, and content containers.

-• Form Inputs -- Text fields, dropdowns, textareas, and select menus all use the radius for their border corners.
+• Form Inputs -- Text fields, dropdowns, textareas, and select menus.

-• Avatars -- Profile images and avatar containers adjust their rounding.
-At very high radius values, square avatars approach a circular shape.
+• Avatars -- Profile images and avatar containers.
+At very high values, square avatars approach a circle.

-• Dropdowns and Popovers -- Dropdown menus, tooltips, and floating panels all match the global radius setting.
+• Dropdowns and Popovers -- Dropdown menus, tooltips, and floating panels.

-• Images and Media -- Image containers and media blocks apply the radius to their corners, giving photos and thumbnails a consistent shape treatment.
+• Images and Media -- Image containers and media blocks get consistent corner treatment.

-• Badges and Tags -- Status badges, category tags, and labels follow the radius for their pill or rounded-rectangle shape.
+• Badges and Tags -- Status badges, category tags, and labels.

 Image